Sujal-85/Insurance-claim-blockchain/README.md

 💡 Why this works better:

-bash highlighting makes it look like CLI commands
+bash highlighting makes it look like CLI commands Gives that real dev-terminal aesthetic 😎
-# comments look cleaner than // in this style
-Gives that real dev-terminal aesthetic 😎

 If you want next level, I can also: